What is an Intellectual Property Agreement?

 One option to protect intangible business assets like know-how, methodology, recipes or processes may be through a Trade Secret Agreement.

-This may be part of a larger agreement, like an employment contract, independent contractor agreement or confidentiality agreement, but it effectively identifies the intangible assets – trade secrets – and forbids the third-parties with whom they are shared from using, disclosing or otherwise exploiting them for pecuniary gain.
+This may be part of a larger agreement, like an employment contract, independent contractor agreement or confidentiality agreement.
+This effectively identifies the intangible assets, trade secrets.

-Our Flat Fee Trademark attorneys have years of experience assisting clients with trademark services such as trademark search and registration, and also more complex trademark matters and intellectual property agreements such as those described above.
+Our Flat Fee Trademark attorneys have years of experience assisting clients with trademark services such as trademark search and registration.
+We also help with more complex trademark matters and intellectual property agreements.